 Darren’s eclectic career as a director continues to evolve, helming network episodic television shows such as Warner Brothers’ THE VAMPIRE DIARIES and THE ORIGINALS, music videos featured on MTV worldwide and national commercial spots.
 His capsule collection of short films MUSE debuted at Cannes and was featured in Vanity Fair magazine.
 His PSA for Black Lives Matter was featured on CNN and his PSA for PETA has gained national attention.

-Recently Darren and his partner Kat Graham created Frequency Films, a production company focused on developing content across a variety of platforms.
+Recently Darren and his partner Kat Graham created Instinctive Entertainment, a production company focused on developing content across a variety of platforms.
 Current feature projects in the works include his adaptation of the cult novel CAR from celebrated Southern Gothic novelist Harry Crews, Hasidic noir thriller/comedy THE GET, Cryptocurrency thriller DARK.NET.
-TV projects in the works include the adaptation of the best-selling YA horror novel THE SAME PLACE BUT DIFFERENT, and sci-fi dystopian-future thriller X-THEORY
+TV projects in the works include BOYLAND, set in the 90’s boy band explosion in Orlando, Florida; MOTORTOWN REVUE, chronicling the 1962 bus tour of Motown hitmakers travelling through the Jim Crow South; dance series DREAMLAND, set in the world of backup dancers in LA, the adaptation of the best-selling YA horror novel THE SAME PLACE BUT DIFFERENT, and sci-fi dystopian-future thriller X-THEORY